Arnold Scheibel: Life in Chicago

 In June 1950, Arne and Mila Scheibel set out for Chicago to work at Warren Mculloch's laboratory at Illinois Psychiatric Institute.
 It was here where he was introduced to the Golgi technique and thus developed an interest in neurohistology.

 After Horace Magoun became the chair of anatomy at UCLA school of medicine, he left behind new ideas of the role of the reticular core, as control of cortical excitability as well as spinal mechanisms.
 But, little was known about its internal structure and connections.
 Thus for his first neurophysiological research project, Scheibel looked at the brainstem reticular formation using Golgi staining.
 He thought of this method as a "kind of melding of science and art", and "he knew of no excitement and satisfaction such as that offered by the Golgi method".
 It is then no surprise that he recalled this time as "the most enjoyable of [his] research years".

 Since the Golgi method rapidly loses its sensitivity with the development with myelin, it is most effective in young animal tissue.
 Accordingly, most of Scheibel's Golgi stains were done with the brains of animals from 10 days to 2 weeks of life.

 Gerhard Von Bonin and Percival Bailey were among the distinguished faculty working at Illinois Neuropsychiatric Institute at the time.

 In their first year in Chicago, his wife, Mila, was diagnosed with poliomyelitis, which made it advisable for them to relocate to warmer climates.

 Life in Memphis

-At the University of Tennessee Medical Center at Memphis, Scheibel secured a joint appointment at the departments of Psychiatry and Anatomy, and Mila and him were given their own laboratory.
+At the University of Tennessee Medical Center at Memphis, Scheibel secured a joint appointment at the departments of Psychiatry and Anatomy, and Mila and he were given their own laboratory.
 Scheibel spent his mornings working in the psychiatric ward, and spent his afternoons and evenings with Mila in the laboratory.